 Michigan State has the only game design and development minor that is nationally-ranked, and Bond says this is due to its dedicated, passionate and creative faculty.
 He said that ComArtSci is a leader in art thanks to creative minds like Andrew Dennis and Ricardo Guimaraes.
 But the college is also making a name for itself in other ways.

 “We do a really good job of exploring what meaningful or serious play is and how you can use games,” said Bond.
-“We’ve got a lot of new strength coming in and focusing on design and programming, like Elizabeth LaPensée, creating games about indigenous experience in the United States.”
+“We’ve got a lot of new strength coming in and focusing on design and programming, like Elizabeth LaPensée, creating games about the indigenous experience in the United States.”

 One of the things that Bond loves about game design and development is that there are so many interesting problems to solve and people to work with.
 It’s a combination of fields coming together to create.
 It’s for these same reasons that he has a passion for ComArtSci’s curriculum.